cognitiveprince/paradox_docs/Paradox.md

 <p align="justify">Paradox has almost every python inbuilt functions integrated in it, which you can access instantly with right click of your mouse.</p>

 ### 4. Source Code Access
 <p align="justify">In Paradox you can access the Source code implementation of the nodes you use inside the editor.
-You can view and overide the source code as you and the result of the change change can be viewed in real time. </p>
+You can view and override the source code as you and the result of the change change can be viewed in real time. </p>

 ![Source code access](images/source-code.jpg)